Fort Erie Transit

-Fort Erie Transit provides local accessible bus service to the inhabitants of Fort Erie, Ontario, Canada, just across the Peace Bridge and the Niagara River from Buffalo, New York.
+Fort Erie Transit was a public transit operator in Fort Erie, Ontario, Canada.

-The Town of Fort Erie has provided public transit service since 1977.
+The Town of Fort Erie start providing public transit service since 1977.
+On January 1, 2023, it was merged with St. Catharines Transit, Welland Transit, and Niagara Falls Transit to form Niagara Region Transit.
 Public transit is 100% accessible and meets Accessibility for Ontarians with Disabilities (AODA) legislation and standards.
 TOK Transit (originally Can-ar Coach Service) has operated Fort Erie Transit since 2012.

 Services

 FETransit Schedule & Route

 Regular operation consists of three routes served by three buses, running approximately (in each direction along headways) once every two hours.
 The routes serve Fort Erie, Crystal Beach, Ridgeway, Stevensville and Black Creek and many neighbourhoods and areas in between.

 FAST

 Fort Erie Accessible Specialized Transit (FAST) provides transportation for those unable to walk 175 metres or board a regular Fort Erie Transit bus.
 The FAST service is operated by the Canadian Red Cross Niagara on behalf of the Town of Fort Erie.